 Travel can be an exhausting endeavor, especially if you’re constantly worried about your luggage or valuables getting stolen.
 That’s why anti-theft designs like Pacsafe’s EXP45 are becoming increasingly common, particularly for international trips.
 Like most of Pacsafe’s offerings, the EXP45 is packed with protective features, from cut-resistant materials to lockable and puncture-resistant double zippers and built-in stainless steel cable locks.
 Importantly, these are nicely integrated and don’t detract too heavily from the Pacsafe's functionality as a travel pack—it’s still well organized with ample interior and exterior pockets and compression straps, offers multiple carry options, and is carry-on compliant.

 That said, the Pacsafe EXP45 is a pretty niche design that prioritizes safety over carrying comfort and access.
-The pack is on the heavier end at over 4 pounds due to all the protective features, the padding along the shoulder straps and hipbelt is firm (albeit decently thick), and there are no load-lifter straps to pull the pack closer to your body.
+The pack is on the heavier end at nearly 4 pounds due to all the protective features, the padding along the shoulder straps and hipbelt is firm (albeit decently thick), and there are no load-lifter straps to pull the pack closer to your body.
 Another downside is that the laptop sleeve is positioned at the front of the bag—we prefer when heavier items are situated close to the back for better weight distribution—and accessing items here can be difficult due to the half-length zipper design (we wish it had a clamshell opening like the main compartment).
 In other words, comfort- and convenience-focused travelers will likely want to look elsewhere, but the Pacsafe has its place for those who prioritize safety and security.
 For a cheaper and lighter option that doesn’t skimp on safety features, we also like Pacsafe’s Go 44L, although frequent travelers will likely prefer the more premium EXP45.

 See the Pacsafe EXP45